last update 20 July 2010

 Marriage Certificate (March 1859)

-A master draper - living in and running a large drapers shop (left rear of photo below and building still there today but not a draper) at 108 Westborough - Scarborough's main "new post-railway main drag".
+A master draper - living in and running a large drapers shop (left rear of photo below and building still there today but not a draper) at 108 Westborough - Scarborough's "post-railway main drag".

 Procter Shop, Scarborough